originally published September 21, 2014

 I had my first drink when I was around ten.
-My parents were having a party and I sneaked out of my room and watched them through the bannister on the upstairs landing.
-The adults all seemed so much more sophisticated than they did when I saw them during the day.
+My parents were having a party and I sneaked out of my room and watched them through the banister on the upstairs landing.
+The adults all seemed so much more sophisticated than they did during the day.
 The women, in their little black dresses and high-heeled shoes.
 The bursts of laughter from various corners as people told jokes or funny stories or made a clever remark.
 I watched a neighbor slip a kiss to a man who wasn’t her husband.
 There was music playing, and the sound of ice clinking in glasses.
 People danced and snuggled on the couch.
 They were happy.
 I couldn’t wait to grow up and be part of that sophisticated world.

 It was late when the last guest left.
 My parents ignored the mess and went up to bed, leaving the cleanup for morning.
 Once they were in their room, I tiptoed downstairs.
 I could still smell the mingle of perfume, cigarette smoke and human pheromones.